the1lab/1lab/src/1Lab/Univalence.lagda.md

   id→equiv-refl {A = A} = J-refl (λ x _ → A ≃ x) (_ , id-equiv)
 ```

-However, because of efficiency concerns (Agda _is_ a programming
+However, because of efficiency concerns (Mikan _is_ a programming
 language, after all), instead of using `id→equiv`{.Agda} defined using
 J, we use `path→equiv`{.Agda}, which is [defined in an auxiliary
 module](1Lab.Equiv.FromPath.html).